carry0987/gitbook-publish-action/README.md

 ## Introduction

-The GitHub Action is used to build GitBook static site files and deploy to GitHub Pages via gh-pages branch
+This GitHub Action is used to build GitBook static site files and deploy to GitHub Pages via gh-pages branch

 ## Usage
 ```yaml